scorpion007-zz/transmit/README.md

 Summary
 -------
-Transmit lets you files over a network, really fast!
+Transmit lets you transfer files over a network, really fast!
 It is a simple alternative to netcat on Windows.
 The connection is unencrypted, like `nc`.

 `transmit` is designed for Windows only.
-Linux users have a modern version of `netcat`. `transmit` is the transmitting part of the `netcat` "listen + transmit" communication pair.
+Linux users have a modern version of netcat. `transmit` is the transmitting part of the netcat "listen + transmit" communication pair.
 It's mainly used to send from a Windows host to a POSIX host since Windows to Windows communication can be done via existing graphical tools such as TeraCopy.

+Run with no arguments for usage information.

 Compiling
 ---------